mark-watson/SwiftAI-book/manuscript/commandline.md

 }
 ~~~~~~~~

 I created a temporary Swift project with the previous code listing and a **Project.swift** file.
-I built and run this example using the **swift** command line tool.
+I built and ran this example using the **swift** command line tool.

 Unlike the example in the last section where we built a reusable library with a test program, here we have a standalone program contained in a single file so we will use *swift run* to build and run this example: